krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 ---
-title: "Enhancing Technical Documentation with Mermaid.js"
+title: "Improving technical documentation diagramming with Mermaid.js"
 description: "Discover how Mermaid.js simplifies creating technical diagrams and improves documentation quality."
-date: "Jul 31 2024"
+date: "Aug 01 2024"
 ---
 ![Mermaid.js Diagram Example](public/images/diagram-example-intro.png)

-In today's world, where an increasing number of companies are embracing open-source models, it is imperative that technical documentation is clear and accessible.
-It is essential for software developers, system designers and those managing complex workflows to be able to visualise ideas quickly and simply.
-It significantly improves team understanding and communication.
-This is where Mermaid.js comes into play.
-In this article, we explore how this powerful tool streamlines the creation of technical diagrams, making it easier to present complex information in a clear and engaging manner.
-We'll show you how integrating Mermaid.js into your documentation process can elevate the quality and accessibility of your technical content, ensuring that your team's knowledge is shared efficiently and comprehensibly across various platforms.
+Currently we can see that many companies are trying to embrace with open-source models, one of critical aspects of making this open source is clear and accessible documentation.
+Software developers, system designers and those managing complex workflows must be able to visualise ideas quickly and simply.
+I am a person who likes to see diagrams in documentation; they help me better understand the concepts and, in my opinion, significantly improve comprehension and communication.In this article, I will try to explain my understanding why MermaidJS can help software engineering teams present complex information in a clear and engaging manner.
+I will present how integrating Mermaid.js into your documentation process can elevate the quality and accessibility of your technical content, ensuring that your team's knowledge is shared efficiently and comprehensibly across various platforms.

 ## Why I Prefer Mermaid.js for creating Diagrams

-The best thing about Mermaid is its syntax.
-It's simple to grasp and similar to Markdown.
-Plus, it has great integrations with most common software development tools.
+The modern version of Mermaid is simple and can be used by both technical and non-technical people.
+The best thing is that there is a syntax for creating diagrams.
+It's easy to understand and similar to Markdown.
+If you are not technical person you can always use [Live Editor](https://mermaid.live/) and honestly its easier than drawing everything from scratch in most popular tools like figma or excalidraw.
+Another thing is that you can find many integrations and plug-ins with most common tools used in software development.
 This makes it ideal for anyone, even those without a strong programming background.
-It's no surprise that it's used extensively in a wide range of team environments and on numerous platforms, including Slack, Discord, Obsidian, Confluence, GitHub, and more.
-Its accessibility and ease of use make it an invaluable tool for collaboration and communication.
 I've found it to be a reliable tool because it's simple and versatile.
 It allows you to create a variety of diagrams, such as:

 - Flowcharts
 - Sequence Diagrams